OSGeo/OSGeoLive-doc/doc/quickstart/cesium_quickstart.rst

 ********************************************************************************
 @NAME_cesium@ Quickstart
 ********************************************************************************
+Cesium is a JavaScript library for creating 3D globes and 2D maps in a web browser without any plugins.
+It uses WebGL for hardware-accelerated graphics, and is cross-platform, cross-browser, and tuned for dynamic-data visualization.

-This document shows how to use the Cesium with the 3D (Globe), 2.5D (Columbus View) and 2D (map).
+This guide shows how to use the Cesium with the 3D (Globe), 2.5D (Columbus View) and 2D (map).

-Starting Cesium
+.. contents:: Contents

+Start @NAME_cesium@
 ================================================================================

 Open the browser and point it to http://localhost/cesium/Apps/HelloWorld.html

-Searching for locations
+Search for a location
 ================================================================================
-You can click on the magnifying glass and type in the location you are looking for.
+Click on the magnifying glass and type in the location you are looking for.
 In the following display, we look for India.

 .. image:: /images/projects/cesium/cesium_1_SearchingLocation.png
   :scale: 70 %
   :alt: Cesium Searching Location

-Switching between 3D, 2.5D and 2D
+Switch between 3D, 2.5D and 2D
 ================================================================================
-You can click on the wire framed globe icon to select your preferred view.
+Click on the wire framed globe icon to select your preferred view.
 Here the 2.5D Columbus view has been selected.

 .. image:: /images/projects/cesium/cesium_2_2253d.png
   :scale: 70 %